Wednesday, September 3, 2025

 The music is different across videos; could be for any number of reasons.
 It's also interesting to see different play styles.
 I didn't even really know melee was an option.
 Players solve problems different ways, with different levels of experience.
 It doesn't look especially complicated, and I think I'm getting bored already.

 Sound effects are mostly good, and the voice work is adequate.
 For every interesting death rattle, there are enemies that utter whole sentences after being shot in the face a bunch of times.
-Some voices feel right out of a western, some feel like blind or phoned in line reads.
+Some voices feel right out of a western movie, some feel like blind or phoned in line reads.

 The physics is really out the window now, with enemies jumping off horses up to the top of the train, ready to fight.